Legal Structure Explainer

 All transactions are conducted at Fair Market Value as determined by a SEBI-registered Registered Valuer.
 Structures are supported by legal opinions from empanelled senior counsel at AZB & Partners, Cyril Amarchand Mangaldas, and Khaitan & Co.

-You don't need to understand the SPV structure, the housing perquisite rules, or the Section 455 dissolution.
+You don't need to understand the SPV structure, the housing perquisite rules, or the asset exit mechanism.
 You pick what you want.
 We set everything up.
 Your HR just adds one payroll line.

 Calculate My Saving →LeaseBridge handles SPV incorporation, NBFC coordination, and compliance documentation end-to-end.
 Your HR just adds one payroll deduction line.